scrthq/ferrell.io/index.md

 ### Hello there!

-I love spending my free time tinkering with PowerShell module development, extending Visual Studio Code, and automating everything I can.
+I love spending my free time tinkering with PowerShell module development, figuring out the most cost effective ways to approach architecture, and automating everything I can.
 I hope to bring my passions to "paper" here and share the knowledge I pick up along the my journey.

 You may see some posts here and think...